Skip to main content

 Distribution Rate Row

-Current: Calculated from actual systematic withdrawals if they exist, otherwise defaults to the available rate.
+• Current: Calculated from actual systematic withdrawals if they exist, otherwise defaults to the Available Rate.
 Displayed with 2 decimal places.

 Monthly Income Row

-Although the distribution table works the same way in both reports, Buckets and Guardrails have separate rate settings.
+Buckets vs. Guardrails Rates Although the distribution table works the same way in both reports, Buckets and Guardrails have separate rate settings.
 This means you can configure different rates for each report if desired.

 • Buckets rates are editable under Settings → Value Adds → Buckets Settings